U.K. Professional Clients

 Limited partnership registration in Delaware for non-residents: although the US state of Delaware offers a number of attractive features to companies that form a limited partnership in the region, there may be a number of people who feel that these facilities are not available to non-residents.
 At Coddan Ltd, we are passionate about making Delaware limited partnership incorporation accessible to clients from all over the world, and our specialists have a comprehensive understanding of the necessary procedures and paperwork.
 We have managed to simplify the entire process, and this means that it has never been easier to form a limited partnership in the "Diamond State".
 It all begins with a simple questionnaire, and the end result is that you will be in the company of a number of Fortune 500 companies.

-Establish a limited partnership in Delaware: in order to register a limited partnership in Delaware, there is no need to have a resident member or a partner - the only similar requirement is that you have a registered agent within the state.
+Establish a limited partnership in Delaware: in order to register a limited partnership in Delaware, there is no need to have a resident member or a partner - the only similar requirement is that you have a registered expert within the state.
 This is where the specialists at Coddan Ltd come into their own, and they are able to arrange the necessary legal foundations that will lead to the eventual business formation.
 If you wish to maintain some kind of actual presence within Delaware, we can also arrange for a mailing address complete with a Delaware zip code.
 When items are mailed to this address, they can then be forwarded to you at your physical location elsewhere, and letters can also be opened and processed on site.

 While limited partnership formations in other global locations may require a physical presence, such as a limited or a general partner, limited partnership formations in Delaware are far more straightforward - Coddan Ltd can handle everything from the initial information gathering to the ongoing maintenance of the Delaware limited partnership.
 Being located thousands of miles across the Atlantic Ocean is no longer a barrier to being able to take advantage of Delaware's corporation and sales tax breaks, and you can find out more by giving us a call on 0207 935 5171 or 0330 808 0089.
 If you would prefer to make an enquiry by email, our team of formation experts can be contacted at email@example.com.
 As soon as you make contact with Coddan Ltd, you will realise that we have an unrivalled level of local knowledge - this is what sets us apart from other agencies that simply provide submission services.